How to Check SSL Certificate Expiration Date Using OpenSSL in Linux

 It is importand to replace the certifcate well before the notAfter date, as once this is reached browsers will not longer trust the certificate and users will not be able to access your website.

-Examining a SSL Certificate file
+Checking Expiry Date of a SSL Certificate file

 If you have a certificate file, which commonly have .crt or .pem extensions, you can obtain detailed information about your SSL certificate, including its expiration date with the following command.
 This is useful when replacing a certificate, to ensure the new certificate is valid.